IShix-g/Unity-GitHubActions/README.md

 ### When branch or tag protection is enabled

-If branch or tag protection is enabled, a permission error will occur by default.
+**If branch or tag protection is enabled**, a permission error will occur by default.
 To bypass this, you can configure GitHub Apps to allow bypassing those protection rules.

 - Create a [GitHub App](https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps)
 - Install the app and configure it for the target repository